HOW TO IDENTIFY YOUR STRENGTHS AS A LEADER

 I asked for feedback on my strengths from my family, friends, colleagues, and clients.
 Trust me when I tell you that some of the feedback was so out in left field, but for the most of part, they had similar responses.

-As such, I was able to use that feedback and cross reference it to the personal inventory that I had been building with my strengths and processes.
+As such, I was able to use that feedback and cross-reference it to the personal inventory that I had been building on my strengths and processes.
 It was a huge breakthrough for me!
 I was finally starting to see the pieces of the puzzle being put together.

 TAKE A STRENGTH FINDER ASSESSMENT

 I took a strength finders evaluation and found out what my top strengths were and my weaknesses.
 It was kind of enlightening, to say the least.
 To be entirely honest, I wanted to see how accurate the test was because I felt confident that I already knew what my strengths were.
-My top strengths are innovation, strategic thinking, curiosity, ambition, and visionary.
+My top strengths are strategic thinking, faith, purpose, integrity, ambition, and curiosity.

 The point here is that when you take an assessment, it can deliver some remarkable insights into who you are and why you do what you do.